 Experiencing these symptoms does not necessarily mean that someone is having a recurrence of depression.

-To help distinguish between withdrawal symptoms and a return of depressive symptoms, it is important to consider when the symptoms first occur and how they develop.
+To help distinguish between withdrawal symptoms and a return of depressive symptoms, it is important to consider when the symptoms first occurred and how they developed.

-Discontinuation symptoms appear within a few days or weeks of stopping antidepressants, while returning depressive symptoms develop after some weeks and tend to come on gradually.
+Discontinuation symptoms appear within a few days or weeks of stopping antidepressants, whereas returning depressive symptoms develop after some weeks and tend to come on gradually.

-Discontinuation symptoms will improve as the body adjusts, while returning depressive symptoms will persist or worsen as time goes on.
+Discontinuation symptoms will improve as the body adjusts, but returning depressive symptoms will persist or worsen as time passes.